-The original document may be presented by the forger, or be a document stolen from or sold by its legal bearer.
-Forgery is behind significant trafficking in stolen or “lost” identity documents.
+The original document may belong to the forger, or it may be a document stolen from or sold by its legal holder.
+Forgery represents a significant trafficking in stolen identity documents and identity theft.

-To detect a forgery, concentrate on errors made when the forger alters the document.
-This means errors in personalization or inconsistencies between the forged and intact sections.
+To detect a forgery of an identity document, we concentrate on errors made when the forger alters the document.
+This means errors in personalisation or inconsistencies between the forged and intact sections.

-The IDCHECK.IO service uses a database containing thousands of examples of ID documents issued by every country.
-As a result, the personalization characteristics are known for each document.
-After the first, automatic ID step for the document, IDCHECK.IO will verify the personalization characteristics to detect this type of fraud.
+The IDCheck.io service uses a database containing thousands of examples of identity documents issued by every country.
+As a result, the personalisation characteristics are known for each document.
+After the first automated document identification step, IDCheck.io verifies the personalisation characteristics to detect this type of fraud.